luvnft/podsearch/README.md

 - [x] Doublecheck no API's have been leaked (gitguardian will probably be used)
 - [x] Upon full load intersectionObserver goes berserker, gotta tweak that a bit I think...
 - [x] Also remove "acast"-source podcast from podcasts.json
+- [ ] Integrate CI/CD somehow when everything is on DigitalOcean.

 </details>